 - Better Existing Options – We already have many other existing retirement options that defer taxes.
 Why does the government need to create a new one?
-Based upon the proposal, Roth IRAs are pretty much the same as MyRA for tax-deferment.
+A Roth IRA is pretty much the same as a myRA for tax-deferment.
 The money goes in after tax, accrues and is withdrawn tax-free.
-If you wanted to invest in government bonds, why not just buy them via a commission free ETF in an IRA instead?
+If you want to invest in government bonds, why not just buy them via a commission free ETF in an IRA instead?
 Understand a government bond doesn’t have duration risk so an ETF isn’t exactly the same.
-Though if you buy a short-term bond ETF (under 5 years term) returns should be very similar.
-Though there’s really a larger risk as I mention next.
+Though if you buy a short-term bond ETF (less than a 5-year term) returns should be very similar.
+Though there’s really a larger risk, as I mention next.

 - Inflation Risk – The biggest issue with this plan isn’t the return OF your money, but a return ON your money.
 There’s no question you’ll get the money back that you put in.
-The United States government cannot go bankrupt, since they own a printing press.
-The issue is why is it when a private sector company makes claim of a return is risk free it’s a fraud, but if the government claims an investment is “risk free” it’s a good idea?
-Every investment has risk, even the proposed MyRA plan.
-Sometimes the risks aren’t as apparent, but always there.
-The problem with this plan is keeping up with inflation.
-The previous history of G-bonds (what MyRA are supposedly based upon) haven’t even kept up with the average rate of inflation.
+The United States government cannot go bankrupt since they own the printing press.
+The issue is why is it when a private sector company makes a claim that an investment is risk-free it’s a fraud, but if the government claims an investment is “risk-free” it’s a good idea?
+Every investment has risk, even the proposed myRA plan.
+Sometimes the risks aren’t as apparent, but they’re always there.
+The problem with this plan is in keeping up with inflation.
+The previous history of G-bonds haven’t even kept up with the average rate of inflation.
 So it’s possible you are losing money in real terms.
-That’s a potential big issue considering we are at one of the lowest points in history for bond returns.
+That’s a possible big issue considering we are at one of the lowest points in history for bond returns.

-- Start Investing With Bonds?!? – It’s a noble idea that MyRA gets individuals to start saving for retirement.
-The simple idea is if you are starting to invest, you should invest into just bonds is preposterous.
-Assuming MyRA is targeting young individuals (after all they typically have nothing saved), the last thing you should be invested in is bonds.
-When investing for a long-term goal (i.e. retirement) you want want to not only keep up with inflation, but you want returns above and beyond the rate of inflation.
-The only investment vehicle proven to do this long-term is stocks.
+- Start Investing With Bonds?!? – It’s a noble idea that myRA gets individuals to start saving for retirement.
+Though if you are starting to invest, investing in just bonds is preposterous.
+Assuming myRA is targeting young individuals (after all they typically have nothing saved), the last thing you should be invested in is bonds.
+When investing for a long-term goal (e.g., retirement), you want not only to keep up with inflation but you want returns above and beyond the rate of inflation.
+The only investment vehicle proven to do this long term is stocks.
 The classic phrase “youth is wasted on the young” applies to investing.
-When you are young you have time on your side, and can afford to take more risks.
-So even if the stock market were to crash in the short-term, the long-term you historically would do much better investing in stocks compared to bonds.
-Ironically when closer to retirement is when you shouldn’t be taking as much risk.
-Which more than likely exclude you from MyRA.
-I would hope you had more than $15,000 saved for retirement.
+When you are young you have time on your side and can afford to take more risks.
+So even if the stock market was to crash in the short term, in the long term you historically would do much better investing in stocks compared to bonds.
+Ironically, closer to retirement is when you shouldn’t be taking as much risk.
+Which more than likely excludes you from myRA.
+I would hope you have more than $15,000 saved for retirement.

-- Total Limit is $15,000 – Why does the proposed MyRA plan only limit to $15,000?
+- Total Limit Is $15,000 – Why does the proposed myRA plan limit you to only $15,000?
 Once you reach this amount, you must transfer the money into a Roth IRA plan.
 In today’s dollars, $15,000 wouldn’t cover one year of retirement for most individuals.
-Instead this would be a waste of government resources to manage these small investment plans.
+Instead, this is a waste of government resources, managing these small investment plans.
 IRAs have a $5,500 annual limit ($6,500 if over 50 years old) with no maximum value amount.
-You are best off to start and stay investing with an IRA plan.
+You are better off to start and stay investing with a traditional IRA plan.

-- Low Deposit Minimums Already Exist – Individuals qualify for IRA based upon income, and if an employee sponsored (ie 401(k)) plan isn’t available.
-IRAs can be setup with a brokerage account rather quickly and easily.
+- Low Deposit Minimums Already Exist – Individuals qualify for IRA based upon income, and if an employer-sponsored (e.g., 401(k)) plan isn’t available, IRAs can be set up with a brokerage account rather quickly and easily.
 They have low minimum setup requirements (under $500 in many cases), and almost all can automatically withdraw from your checking account.
-Granted MyRA will allow for much smaller deposit amounts ($5 per deposit), but that small amount (like the maximum limit) isn’t going to help you with retirement.
+Granted myRA will allow for much smaller deposit amounts ($5 per deposit), but that small amount (like the maximum limit) isn’t going to help you with retirement.
 It’s like filling a pool with a spoon.

-The problem isn’t we need more options for retirement.
-As I’ve mentioned in a previous article, the issue individuals need to save less than they earn, and do it much much more than they are currently.
+The problem isn’t that we need more options for retirement.
+As I’ve mentioned in a previous article, the solution is that individuals need to spend less than they earn and save the difference, and do it much, much more than they are currently.

-Instead of getting a MyRA, I would recommend opening an IRA through a brokerage firm.
-If unsure of what you should do for asset allocation, I would recommend Betterment (find out why we like Betterment).
+Instead of getting a myRA, I would recommend opening an IRA through a brokerage firm.
+If unsure of what you should do for asset allocation, I would recommend a robo-advisor like Betterment.
+(Find out why we like Betterment.)

 Betterment has a deposit requirement of $100/month.
-Otherwise if you deposit less, has a $3/month service fee.
+If you deposit less, there is a $3/month service fee.
 If starting with nothing, their annual fee is 0.35%.
 Low enough for the value added to be well worth giving you proper asset allocation.
-Risk can be adjusted per your time horizon, and not just 100% in bonds like MyRA proposes.
+Risk can be adjusted per your time horizon, and not just 100% in bonds like a myRA.

 For retirement you should be saving at least 10% annually.
-Ideally 20–30% is a more realistic goal to have comfortable retirement.
-Obama’s MyRA proposal will not solve the issues facing individuals wanting to plan for retirement, and is purely smoke and mirrors.
+Ideally 20–30% is a more realistic goal to produce a comfortable retirement.
+Obama’s myRA will not solve the issues facing individuals wanting to plan for retirement; it is purely smoke and mirrors.

 We should be saving more for retirement, and figuring out how to make more income — basically being more responsible for one’s actions.
 Something you will never hear from President Obama.